The Girl Without Hands

-"The Girl Without Hands" or "The helpless Maiden" or "The Armless Maiden" (Das Mädchen ohne Hände) is a German fairy tale collected by the Brothers Grimm.
+"The Girl Without Hands" or "The helpless Maiden" or "The Armless Maiden" (Das Mädchen ohne Hände) is a fairy tale collected by the Brothers Grimm.
 It is tale number 31 and was first published in the 1812 edition of Children's and Household Tales.
 The story was revised by the Grimm brothers over the years, and the final version was published in the 7th edition of Children's and Household Tales in 1857.
 It is Aarne-Thompson type 706.